 Take a peek inside the old jail and check out the stark decor.
 They ask for donations to keep it in shape.
 Please look for the box and do your part.

 The stairs may take you up, but we were unable to peek in the upstairs room that once held female prisoners.
-The door was closed and locked, unfortunately.
+The door to the Nashville, Indiana jail was closed and locked, unfortunately.

 1879 Log Jail